If you’re trying to lose weight you don’t have to give up on your coffee. Read the stuff below and learn how to drink coffee while you are on a diet.

 2. at the coffee shop

-I know that chocolate mocha and iced caramel latte are super delicious, but they can have more than 500 calories per serving!
+I know that chocolate mocha and iced caramel lattes are super delicious, but they can have more than 500 calories per serving!
 You should avoid these calorie bombs as much as possible.
 Black coffee, Americano or maybe a standard latte are your best options for weight loss.

 Unless your weight loss plan forbids dairy products, you may use milk.
 Good choice: dairy free milk options (almond, coconut milk) or skim milk.
-Avoid: half and half, sweetened condensed milk and whipped cream.
+Avoid half and half, sweetened condensed milk and whipped cream.

 Although artificial sweeteners are a good choice if you want to get a sweet taste with no real sugar in it, some studies have confirmed that it’s better to use regular sugar.